KYDronePilot/SpaceEye/README.md

 SpaceEye is an open source desktop app which sets live, publicly available satellite imagery as your desktop background.

-New images are downloaded approximately every 20 minutes to an hour (depending on the view), giving an up-to-date, high resolution view of the Earth from space.
+New images are downloaded approximately every 10 minutes to an hour (depending on the view), giving an up-to-date, high resolution view of the Earth from space.

-Currently, the app provides 10 views of the Earth from 3 different geostationary weather satellites: Himawari-8, GOES-17 (West), and GOES-16 (East).
+Currently, the app provides 12 views of the Earth from 5 different geostationary weather satellites: Himawari-8, GOES-17 (West), GOES-16 (East), Meteosat-8, and Meteosat-11.
 This list will hopefully be expanded in the future.

 ## Acknowledgements

-Special thanks to [NOAA STAR](https://www.star.nesdis.noaa.gov/star/index.php) and the [Regional and Mesoscale Meteorology Branch (RAMMB)](http://rammb.cira.colostate.edu) of NOAA/NESDIS (located at Colorado State University) for hosting the satellite imagery.
+Special thanks to [NOAA STAR](https://www.star.nesdis.noaa.gov/star/index.php) and the [Regional and Mesoscale Meteorology Branch (RAMMB)](http://rammb.cira.colostate.edu) of NOAA/NESDIS (located at Colorado State University) for providing the satellite imagery.

 ## Issues